The Spy Who Killed Me is a 1960s Oxbridge spy themed murder mystery party for 14-18 guests (and one host) published by Freeform Games.

 I really enjoy being the host - you know what's going on and can watch your friends scheme and plot and be devious to one another.

-The Spy Who Killed Me is available from Freeform Games and costs $29.99 USD.
+Click here to purchase The Spy Who Killed Me from Freeform Games.

 Disclosure: I am a partner at Freeform Games - feel free to ask me lots of questions!
 (I will also earn commission if you buy The Spy Who Killed Me.)